hendcr18/k8/README.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config

-#You need to initialize the kubeadm cluster and in doing so will need to use the right subnet for Calico.
+#The script will run the following command to initialize the cluster, don't change the subnet.

 sudo kubeadm init --pod-network-cidr=192.168.0.0/16